CodeWithNachi/docker-with-nachi/Concepts/Lesson-01.md

 ```bash
 docker kill mynginx
 ```
- 1. At this point, docker stop and kill would look similar.
-We will look the difference between stop and pause in a later section.
+ 1. At this point, `docker stop` and `kill` would look similar.
+We will look at the difference between stop and kill in a later section.
  1. We have now completed all the experiments that are part of this lesson.
 Lets leave it in a clean state by removing the container with the command below
 ```bash
 docker rm mynginx
 ```

 ## Summary
-From the expreriments conducted till now we could get understand the below points
+From the expreriments conducted till now we could understand the below points
  * Container is something like a running application.
 Image is something like a binary that was used to spin up the application.
 (We will refine this view in the next lesson)
  * Image is used to create a container
  * The container can be different states such as defined in Engine [api v1.24](https://docs.docker.com/engine/api/v1.24/)